 PIM vs MDM - A simple explanation

-PIM is a tool specifically designed to manage a businesses product data, whether that's technical details, images, prices, etc. PIM's are then able to distribute that information to sales marketplaces & customers automatically.
+PIM is a tool specifically designed to manage a business's product data, whether that's technical details, images, prices, etc. PIMs are then able to distribute that information to sales marketplaces & customers automatically.

-MDM is a system for synchronising a companies internal data.
+MDM is a system for synchronising a company's internal data.
 So that includes customer details, supplier information and more.

-So PIM is a more specialised system, relevant only to products and the departments who deal with them.
+So PIM is a more specialised system, relevant only to products and the departments that deal with them.
 MDM covers the entire company and requires a much more extensive rollout.